andresfabreu/training-mobile-fe-module-03/CXPMobileSDK/mfe3e3a-setting-up-synchronisation/README.md

 #### Description

-In this exercise, you will learn how to setup gradle to sync the widgets assets into your mobile app's workspace.
+In this exercise, you will learn how to setup Rsync for Xcode and Gradle for Android Studio to sync the widgets assets into your mobile app's workspace.

 #### Steps

-#### iOS Platform
+#### iOS Platform and Rsync

 -   You should have your **Todo** widget added to your portal;